Best Mixed Reality Headsets for Work and Play (2026)

 If user needs both work and play equally

 → Meta Quest 3 ($600) offers the best balance.
-Full MR passthrough for productivity apps, 500+ game library, and wireless PC VR streaming. [src1, src4]
+Full MR passthrough for productivity apps, 500+ game library, and wireless PC VR streaming.
+No other headset covers both use cases as broadly at this price. [src1, src4]

 If user is in the Apple ecosystem

-If user wants lightest headset for long sessions
+If user wants the lightest possible headset for long sessions

 If user is waiting on Valve Steam Frame